gmsol/WebPracticesrepo/README.md

 jeopardy like project

-In this project, I would like to create a jeopardy style game using palin css and javascript.
+In this project, I would like to create a jeopardy style game using plain css and javascript.